bil0u/galaxy-os/README.md

 ## Project structure

 ```
+cmd/ # Contains the main package and a specific configuration for each bot

-core/ # Contains all shared modules
+sdk/ # Contains all shared modules
-bots/ # Specific configs for each bots
-    hue/
-    kevin/

 ```